fj0r/nushell/scripts/comma/README.md

 Or `source` any file that defines `$env.comma_scope` and `$env.comma` variables

 If there is no `,.nu` file in the current directory, executing `,` without arguments will create a new one from the template.
-If the file exists, edit it
+If the file exists, list commands.

 ### Task Definition
 Tasks are written in `$env.comma` and can be nested, and no spaces allowed in name (except testing).